microsoft/ELL/interfaces/javascript/ell_module/README.md

 To build the module
 -------------------

-The EMLL module should automatically get built when you build the EMLL solution.
+The ELL module should automatically get built when you build the ELL solution.

 Note: If you get an error trying to build the module, and you've updated to Visual Studio 2015 Update 3, you need up update node-gyp from v3.2.1 to v3.4.0 or newer.
 Do the following: